Trip Dates: July 15, 2025 & May 28, 2026

 Upon topping out, climbers have two descent options: rappelling back down or walking off the top.
 Each option has pros and cons; both are reasonable but neither is ideal.
 On my first visit, Yoko and I elected to rappel down, while Blaine and Mike elected to walk off.
 Surprisingly, we all arrived back at the crag base at the same time.
 Here is what I’ve discovered on my three visits to Spouse Wall.

-- Don’t try rappelling down either route unless you have a 70-meter (or longer) rope.
+- Don’t try rappelling down Fusarium or Aspergillus unless you have a 70-meter (or longer) rope.

 - Don’t try to combine pitches; just do five pitch-by-pitch rappels.